-The factory participated in the internationally-recognised Workplace Education Programme, which provides training to improve communication and dialogue between workers and factory management in
+The factory participated in the internationally-recognised Workplace Education Programme, which provides training to improve communication and dialogue between workers and factory management in general, and on topics of harassment prevention and handling especially.

 The factory has successfully established an anti-harassment committee and violence prevention management program.